adnanebnz/react-mysql-crud/README.md

 ## How to use :

-- make sure to create your own .env file in the backend folder and put the values respecting the .env.example file
+- make sure to create your own .env file in the backend folder and put the values respecting the .env.example file.
 - run ```npm i``` on both backend and client folders.
+- run ```npm run dev``` on the client folder and ```npm start``` on the server folder.
 - make sure to create a database that has this structure :

 | COLUMN | ATTRIBUTES |